 The disease of addiction is characterized by compulsive and often uncontrollable cravings.
 Despite the devastating consequences of drug or alcohol use, an addicted individual may continue to seek out these substances unless they receive professional treatment.

 Comorbidity is one of the terms that describes someone who has both a mental illness and addiction.
 The term comorbidity also has a broader meaning.
-It can be used to describe any circumstance where two disorders or diseases occur in the same person.
+It can be used to describe any circumstance where two disorders or diseases occur in the same person, such as alcoholism and depression comorbidity.
 While this term could be applied to drug addiction and mental illness, it could also describe someone who has Parkinson's disease and anxiety, for example.

 Someone with comorbidity doesn't have to have both disorders at the same time.
 Sometimes, one illness will begin when the other seems to be resolved.
 Comorbidity implies that there is some kind of connection between the two disorders affecting both how they progress and their treatment.